-Here are a few things that friend find helpful:
+Here are a few things that our friends find helpful:

 Command Hooks are an RVer’s Best Friend

 Our RV is an aluminum frame, so we can’t nail into the studs.
-We’ve found that hanging things on the wall is best done with command hooks.
+We have found that hanging things on the wall is best done with command hooks.

-We use command hooks to hold our keys at the front door, hoodies in our bedroom on the back of our sliding doors, some pictures in our travel trailer, and inside our cabinet doors to give some extra organization options.
+We use command hooks to hold our keys at the front door, hang our hoodies in our bedroom on the back of our sliding doors, hang some pictures in our travel trailer, and inside our cabinet doors to give some extra organization options.

-Our boys have command hooks in their bed spaces to hang stuffy hammocks to organize their collection of stuffed animals.
+Our boys have command hooks in their bed spaces to hang stuffed animal hammocks that organize their collection of stuffed animals.